Hebrews Chapter Thirteen

 The city of Jerusalem is probably the most controversial piece of land in the world.
 Many forget that there will be a new Jerusalem and that is the one that is most important.

-Through Jesus, therefore, let us continually offer to God a sacrifice of praise - the fruit of lips that openly profess his name.
+Through him, therefore, let us offer God a sacrifice of praise continually.
+For this is the natural product of lips that acknowledge his name.

 Because of the fact that Jesus delivered us from sin and death, it is natural for praise to come out of our lips through our hearts.
 Here, Paul describes it as "fruit of lips" and, just as fruit appears on a healthy tree, praise for what God has done will come out if our walk of faith is healthy.
 We see that this praise is done in the open and not as some kind of "closet Christian".
 Even in the face of extreme persecution, the early disciples stood up and boldly proclaimed the gospel of Jesus Christ.